Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Why doesn’t Starbucks buy coffee from the USA?

-Starbucks gets its coffee from different parts of the world and brings the beans home.
+Starbucks sources its coffee from various parts of the world and brings the beans back to its roasting facilities.
 The coffee beans are roasted in the United States.

 However, it doesn’t buy any coffee from its homeland.